Deduplicate Across Salesforce Leads and Contacts

 Navigate to Data Management > Merge Duplicates, and select the Salesforce database and Contacts record type from the top menu.
 Then explore the templates for an existing solution that may be close to what you need.

-Add a row for each field you want to compare to find a matching value.
+1. Click the + Field button to add each field you want to compare to find a matching value.
 Choose fields that, in combination, give a high degree of certainty that the matched records are duplicate records.

 Expand Criteria for Matching Duplicates